Table of Contents

 - Measures RV, FRC, and TLC (which spirometry cannot measure)

-- Reduced RV, FRC, and TLC is seen in restrictive diseases like interstitial lung disease, sarcoidosis, or fibrosis.
+- Reduced RV, FRC, and TLC appear in restrictive diseases like interstitial lung disease, sarcoidosis, or fibrosis

-- Increased RV, FRC, and TLC is seen in obstructive lung diseases like asthma, COPD, and cystic fibrosis.
+- Increased RV, FRC, and TLC appear in obstructive lung diseases like asthma, COPD, and cystic fibrosis

 Gas Exchange Function – DLCO, AaDO2